Giants vs. Pirates Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- Ross Stripling (0-2) will take the mound for the Giants, his eighth start of the season.
+- The Giants will hand the ball to Alex Cobb (6-2) for his 17th start of the season.

 |Opponent